Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Introduction

-However, policy outcomes are shaped by more than the preferences of the general public.
-Theories of ``elite control'' in political science argue that elites---individuals with substantial economic, political, or social capital---largely determine which policies get implemented.\footnote{See, among others, \cite{mills1959power}, \cite{burch198081elites}, \cite{ferguson1995golden}, \cite{winters2009oligarchy}, \cite{winters2011oligarchy}, \cite{beard2012economic}, and \cite{domhoff2013who, domhoff2017power}.} Consistent with these theories, empirical evidence shows that elites exert a disproportionate influence on policymaking, while the median voter has little or no influence.
-For example, in a seminal paper, \cite{gilens.page2014} show that the likelihood of a policy being implemented in the U.S.\ is strongly related to the support of the policy by business groups and the richest ten percent of the population and uncorrelated with the preferences of the average American.\footnote{For further evidence in the U.S., see \cite{hacker2010}, \cite{gilens2012}, \cite{rigby2013political}, \cite{gilens.page2014}, \cite{bartels2016unequal}, \cite{page2017}, \cite{hertel2019state}, and \cite{page2019billionaires}.
+Policy outcomes, however, are not determined by the preferences of the general public alone.
+Theories of ``elite control'' in political science argue that elites---individuals with substantial economic, political, or social capital---largely determine which policies are adopted.\footnote{See, among others, \cite{mills1956power}, \cite{burch198081elites}, \cite{ferguson1995golden}, \cite{winters2009oligarchy}, \cite{winters2011oligarchy}, \cite{beard2012economic}, and \cite{domhoff2013who, domhoff2017power}.} Consistent with these theories, empirical evidence shows that elites have a disproportionate influence on policymaking, while the median voter has little or no influence.
+For example, \cite{gilens.page2014} show that policy adoption in the U.S.\ is strongly related to support from business groups and the richest ten percent, and is uncorrelated with the preferences of the average American.\footnote{For further evidence in the U.S., see \cite{hacker2010}, \cite{gilens2012}, \cite{rigby2013political}, \cite{gilens.page2014}, \cite{bartels2016unequal}, \cite{page2017}, \cite{page2018billionaires}, and \cite{hertel2019state}.
 Evidence on the influence of elites on policymaking from other countries is mixed.
-Single-country studies from Germany, Norway, and the Netherlands support the hypothesis of elites exerting a disproportionate influence on policymaking \citep{elsasser2021not, schakel2021unequal, mathisen2023}.
-However, in cross-country regressions, the preferences of low-income individuals are more predictive of redistribution than those of high-income individuals \citep{marechal2025whose}.}
+Single-country studies from Germany, Norway, and the Netherlands show that elites exert disproportionate influence on policymaking \citep{elsasser2021not, schakel2021unequal, mathisen2023}.
+However, in cross-country regressions, the preferences of low-income individuals are more predictive of redistribution than those of high-income individuals \citep{marechal2025whose}.} Understanding U.S.\ inequality therefore requires measuring elites' fairness and efficiency preferences.